MexMerchant/SDK-NodeJS/README.md

 # Prerequisites
 - The SDK requires the following prerequisites to be met in order to function correctly:
     - Node v10.x+
-    - SSL **NB: HTTPS is expected to be in place as the payment gateway will respond over SSL when redirecting the user's browser.
-Failure to provide an environment where HTTPS traffic is possible, will result in the SDK failing***
+    - SSL <span style="color: red">**NB: HTTPS is expected to be in place as the payment gateway will respond over SSL when redirecting the user's browser.
+Failure to provide an environment where HTTPS traffic is possible, will result in the SDK failing**</span>
     - _htmlentities_ module (`npm install html-entities`)
     - _axios_ module (`npm install axios`)
     - _http-build-query (`npm install http-build-query`)
     - (for testing): _chai_ (`npm install chai`)
     - (for testing): _mocha_ (`npm install mocha`)

-> Please note that we can only offer support for the SDK itself.
-While every effort has been made to ensure the sample code is complete and bug free, it is only a guide and should not be used in a production environment.
+> <span style="color: red">Please note that we can only offer support for the SDK itself.
+While every effort has been made to ensure the sample code is complete and bug free, it is only a guide and should not be used in a production environment.</span>

 # Using the Gateway SDK